 Filling station pumps are equipped with automatic cut-off sensing to avoid fuel spillage; only fill the tank until the filler nozzle automatically cuts-off the supply.
 DO NOT attempt to fill the tank beyond this point or spillage could result due to expansion of the fuel.

-On petrol engine vehicles which are designed to operate ONLY on unleaded fuel, the fuel tank filler neck will ONLY accept a narrow filler nozzle of the type found on pumps that deliver unleaded fuel.
+The fuel tank filler neck will ONLY accept a narrow filler nozzle of the type found on pumps that deliver unleaded fuel.